-PACS numbers: 77.22.-d, 77.22.Ej, 77.80.-e, 77.84.Bw
+PACS numbers: 77.22.Ej, 77.80.-e, 77.84.Bw

 Multicomponent superlattices based on the ABO3 perovskite structure have received much attention recently due to the exciting properties they possess as multifunctional materials (see Ref.
-1 and references therein).
+[1] and references therein).
 Experimental studies using modern layer-by-layer epitaxial growth techniques have gone hand in hand with accurate first-principles calculations that have helped to interpret experimental results and to guide the search for superlattice compounds with tailored properties.
-For example, a compositional perturbation that breaks inversion symmetry was predicted [2] to allow tuning of the dielectric and piezoelectric response, as confirmed later when such superlattices could be grown experimentally [3, 4].
-In addition, strained-layer superlattices can show a substantial enhancement of spontaneous polarization; such effects have been observed [4] and analyzed using firstprinciples calculations [5, 6].
+For example, a compositional perturbation that breaks inversion symmetry was predicted [2] to allow tuning of the dielectric and piezoelectric response, as confirmed later when such superlattices could be grown experimentally [3,4].
+In addition, strained-layer superlattices can show a substantial enhancement of spontaneous polarization; such effects have been observed [4] and analyzed using first-principles calculations [5,6].

-In first-principles studies of perovskite superlattices, one issue that has received much attention is how to quantify the local polarization, in order to understand how the various constituent layers contribute to the properties of the system.
-This can be very useful in understanding the enhancement or suppression of spontaneous polarization [5, 6], phonon softening or hardening [7] and dielectric and piezoelectric properties [2, 3], and separating the effects of factors such as epitaxial strain and applied electric fields [5, 6, 8, 9, 10].
-In particular, a local description is essential for characterizing and understanding the interface contributions to these properties; up to now, these have not been thoroughly studied.
-Among previously proposed local approaches [10, 11], that of Meyer and Vanderbilt [11] has been one of the most commonly used [5, 6, 8, 9].
-Based on a linear approximation involving effective charges and small ionic distortions from a higher-symmetry nonpolar reference structure, this simple model captures the essential physics and provides a semi-quantitative description useful for understanding many aspects of the behavior of multicomponent superlattices.
+One issue that has received much attention theoretically is how to quantify the concept of local polarization.
+This can be very useful in isolating the contributions of constituent layers to dielectric and piezoelectric properties [2,3], separating the effects of factors such as epitaxial strain and applied electric fields [5-8], and understanding the enhancement or suppression of spontaneous polarization [5,6].
+A local description is also essential for characterizing and understanding interface contributions to such properties.
+Among previously proposed local approaches [8,9], that of Meyer and Vanderbilt [9] has been one of the most commonly used [5-7].
+Based on a linear approximation involving effective charges and small ionic distortions from a higher-symmetry nonpolar reference structure, this simple model captures the essential physics and provides a semiquantitative description useful for understanding many aspects of the behavior of multicomponent superlattices.
 However, as we shall discuss, it is neither exact nor unique.